-CRIM4010: Capstone
+CRIM4010 : Criminal Justice Capstone

 This course provides students with a context for reflection and self-analysis regarding their educational experience at NNU.
 The approach in this course to self-analysis and critical reflection is two-fold: 1) students will reflect on their comprehensive educational experience through the lens of the four university outcomes, and 2) students will think about and discuss the integration of their learning with their future, post-university lives.
-(See HUMN4010, PSYC4010, SPAN4010) Fee: Additional fee required.
+In addition, successful completion of the ETS CJ Exam is a requirement for this course.
+(See HUMN4010, PSYC4010, SPAN4010) Credits 1

-CRIM4250: Criminal Court Systems
+CRIM4250 : Criminal Court Systems